The Death of Vivek Oji: Themes

-Self identity and Gender

 The novel deals with self identity which the eponymous character Vivek faces as he comes to terms with his true identity and gender and believes he should be free to be who he is and what he wants without disturbances from others.

-Homosexuality

 The novel explore the views of homosexuality in Nigeria as it is a criminal offence and the stigma attached to it.
 It also talks about closeted gay people who are afraid of coming out and are yet to come in terms with their sexuality.